sfeeser/saayn-agent/README.md

 💾 Semantic index successfully updated.
 ```

-### 3. Now use saayn to walk to the code genome:
+### 3. Now use saayn agent to walk to the code genome:
 The response you see below will generate in less than a second.
-saayn-agent does inferencing locally and it is blazing fast
+saayn-agent does inferencing locally and is blazing fast

 ```text
 ./saayn search-intent "find the code that formats the summary text with indentation"